Kodi can be run on many hardware platforms from an android TV box to a Smartphone.

 While it can be installed on many devices unless the hardware is fast enough it can lag at times making it an unbearable experience.

-For example a Raspberry pi 2 will run Kodi but freezes at moments and buffers videos constantly.
+For example, a Raspberry Pi 3 will run Kodi but freezes at moments and buffers videos constantly.

-Sticking with at least a Dual Core 2.0 GHz processor, and 2GB of RAM, will run Kodi nicely in most cases.
+Sticking with at least a Dual Core 2.0 GHz processor, and 4GB of RAM will run Kodi nicely in most cases.

-If you only have older hardware then it wont hurt to try it our and see how well it runs.
+If you only have older hardware then it won’t hurt to try it out and see how well it runs.